Photo: Krzysztof Golik / Wikimedia Commons

 January–February: Carnival and Fog

-The extraordinary Venice winter (the extraordinary acqua alta — the high water flooding of San Marco Square and the lower parts of Venice, the most distinctive seasonal phenomenon of any European city, the extraordinary flood warnings, the extraordinary elevated walkways erected within hours, and the extraordinary sight of visitors in rubber boots sipping coffee at the extraordinary Florian while the water laps at the café floor) combines with the extraordinary Venice Carnival (Carnevale — the most celebrated winter festival in the Mediterranean, the extraordinary costumed processions, the extraordinary masked balls, the extraordinary period: the 2 weeks before Ash Wednesday) to make January–February the most atmospheric Venice months.
+Venice’s winter (marked by acqua alta, the high-water flooding of San Marco Square and the lower city — one of the most distinctive seasonal phenomena of any European city, complete with flood warnings, elevated walkways erected within hours, and visitors in rubber boots sipping coffee at Florian while water laps at the café floor) coincides with Venice Carnival (Carnevale, one of the most beloved winter festivals in the Mediterranean, with costumed processions and masked balls in the two weeks before Ash Wednesday), making January–February the most atmospheric months to visit.

-The winter Venice reality: January and February (outside Carnival) have the fewest tourists of the year — the extraordinary Venice without tourists (the extraordinary Rialto Market in the morning without tour groups, the extraordinary San Marco without selfie sticks, the extraordinary bacari (Venetian wine bars) occupied by locals for the extraordinary cicchetti (the extraordinary small Venetian tapas, the most distinctive bar food in Italy)) is a genuinely different city from the July Venice.
+The winter Venice reality: January and February outside Carnival have the fewest tourists of the year — the Rialto Market without tour groups in the morning, San Marco without selfie sticks, and bacari (Venetian wine bars) filled mostly with locals eating cicchetti (Venetian tapas, the city’s most distinctive bar food).
+It’s a genuinely different city from the one you find in July.

 April–June: The Sweet Window

-April: Extraordinary — the extraordinary Easter (the most theatrical religious ceremony in Venice — the extraordinary Santo Sepolcro procession), the extraordinary spring wildflowers of the Giudecca gardens, and the reasonable crowds (below summer peak but with the extraordinary spring light).
+April: A strong month — the theatrical Easter Santo Sepolcro procession, spring wildflowers in the Giudecca gardens, and reasonable crowds (below summer peak, with beautiful spring light).

 July–August: Maximum Capacity